ibm-cloud-docs/discovery-data/known-issues.md

 - When you install on Cloud Pak for Data 3.5, you might encounter the following issue:

-  - **Error**: If you provision the Planning Analytics service on a cluster where Discovery is running, some of the Discovery pods show errors when the cluster is restarted.
-The logs show messages such as, `java.lang.NumberFormatException: For input string`.
+  - **Error**: If you try to provision the Discovery service on a cluster where Planning Analytics is running, some of the Discovery pods don't start and installation fails.
+The logs for the pod show messages such as, `java.lang.NumberFormatException: For input string`.
   - **Cause**: An environment variable named `COUCHDB_PORT` is added to the Kubernetes cluster by the couchdb service that is installed with Planning Analytics.
 Discovery does not use couchdb, and therefore does not specify a value for this environment variable.
 However, some pods attempt to parse the variable, which results in the error.
   - **Solution**: Edit the `COUCHDB_PORT` environment variable and set it to a dummy value to prevent the error from occurring.
 To do so, complete the following steps: